 Noonday Quiet Prayer in St. John’s Chapel: Join us for a short time of silent prayer every Monday from 12:30 p.m. to 1:00 p.m. in St. John’s Chapel, located in the church sanctuary.

 Join Us From Wherever You Are!
-Every Sunday we’ll livestream our 9:00 a.m.
-Rite II English Service, our Spanish Santa Misa at 11:15 a.m., and our 11:15 a.m.
-Rite I English Service.
-If you haven’t already, please subscribe to our YouTube channel by clicking here and turning on notifications so you can worship with us every time.
+This Summer, we are live streaming our 10 a.m.
+Rite II English Service, and our 11:15 a.m.
+Spanish Service.
+Subscribe to our YouTube channel by clicking here and activating notifications.

 Donating to St. Alban’s is easy!
 If you’d like to donate today, there are four ways to do it: